 Up to the end of the 19th century Hahnemühle existed as a small manufacturer with less than 15 employees.
 The main products were finest handmade writing and foolscap papers.
 Under the leadership of Carl Hahne the production of artist paper and high purity filter paper began and the mill grew up.
 In the 1920's there were more than 120 employees.

 In the Industrialization era the production of artist papers became more and more.
 The first paper machine was a mould made paper machine, installed in the early 1920's.
 A Fourdrinier machine follows.
 Although the production became more and more mechanized, until the 1960's some of the papers were made completely by hand.
-In the 1970's Hahnemühle developed the first acid free and archivable machine made paper.
+Also in the 1960's Hahnemühle developed the first vegan, acid free and archivable machine made paper without animal glues or other animal substrates in its papers.
 In the late 1990 the first Fine Art Inkjet papers were developed based on traditional artist papers.
 The highly awarded Digital FineArt Collection is the worldmarket leading paper range today.
 Galleries, museums and collectors trust in papers "Made in Germany".